wb-bgs/eCSE04-8/libs/slatec/README.md

 is a comprehensive software library containing over 1400 general purpose mathematical and statistical routines written in Fortran 77.

-SLATEC is required by the World Magnetic Anomaly Model application (WMAM) and by the iterative version of the global model fitting library (GlobLibI).
+SLATEC is required by the World Magnetic Anomaly Model (WMAM) code and by the iterative version of the global model fitting library (GlobLibI).

 The SLATEC source is stored in this GitLab repo (alongside WMAM and